michaelklishin/neocons/README.md

 ## Project Maturity

-Neocons is not a young project: first released in October 2011, it's been in production use from week 1.
+First released in October 2011, it's been in production use from very early on.

 It now supports Neo4j 3.x & 2.x release(s) and the API is stable.
 Documentation
 is in good shape, too.